Financial Advice Married Couples May Not Want to Hear

 Know what is important to each of you.
 One of you may want to buy a house while the other thinks saving for your retirement is more important.
 Seeking the help of a financial planner can help you set your priorities and still spend money on some fun things like a vacation now and then.

-Sure, talking about money isn't easy because money can symbolize different things to each partner.
+Sure, communicating with your spouse about finances isn't easy because money can symbolize different things to each partner.
 One may view money as security and the other as power.
 If the topic of debt, bills, savings, and goals makes one or both of you uncomfortable or defensive, seek the help of a financial counselor or planner.
 It is important that both of you know where you stand financially and have common financial goals.

 Couples living month-to-month often rationalize that they just don't have enough money to save.
 Make the decision to save at least 10% of your income.
 After saving enough cash as an emergency fund, invest in a retirement account.
 The earlier the two of you start saving money for your retirement years, the easier it will be have a retirement lifestyle that you both hope for.